Last updated on 14/04/25

 If there are none of the above-mentioned relatives, the estate is considered bona vacantia, a Latin expression referring to ownerless property.
 The whole estate passes to the Crown (or to the Duke of Cornwall or the Duchy of Lancaster, if the person died in Cornwall or the Duchy of Lancaster, respectively).
 The Treasury solicitor, who leads the Government Legal Department (GLD), acts for the Crown to deal with bona vacantia estates.

-The Scots intestate succession rules are governed by the Succession (Scotland) Act 1964.
-After the satisfaction of prior and legal rights (read more about those rights in the ‘Scotland’ section of this article), section 2 of the Act establishes a hierarchy of relatives to inherit:
+Until the end of April 2024, the Scots intestate succession rules were governed by the Succession (Scotland) Act 1964.
+According to these rules, after the satisfaction of prior and legal rights (read more about those rights in the ‘Scotland’ section of this article), section 2 of the Act established a hierarchy of relatives to inherit:

-The order of priority above is subject to representation.
-This means that, if a beneficiary (other than a spouse and civil partner, parent and remoter ancestor) predeceases the deceased leaving issue, such issue will inherit that predeceasing beneficiary’s share instead.
+The order of priority above was subject to representation.
+This meant that, if a beneficiary (other than a spouse and civil partner, parent and remoter ancestor) predeceased the deceased leaving issue, such issue would inherit that predeceasing beneficiary’s share instead.

-Unlike in England and Wales (where the hierarchy of relatives to inherit stops at half uncles and aunts before the estate is declared bona vacantia), in Scotland the order of priority above goes on indefinitely and it is only limited by practicality.
-The estate passes to the Crown as ultimus haeres (ultimate heir).
+Unlike in England and Wales (where the hierarchy of relatives to inherit stops at half uncles and aunts before the estate is declared bona vacantia), in Scotland the order of priority above went on indefinitely and it is only limited by practicality.
+This means that the estate passes to the Crown as ultimus haeres (ultimate heir).
 The officer in Scotland who acts for the Crown to deal with ultimus haeres is the Queen’s Lord Treasurer and Remembrancer (QLTR).

 The order of priority of relatives to inherit from an intestate estate is established in Artículos 930-955 Código Civil: